kai687/sphinxawesome-theme/docs/about.rst

 .. vale off

-The icons have been copied and included as SVG directly in the HTML templates.
+The icons are copied and included as SVG directly in the HTML templates.
 The Roboto fonts are bundled in the theme's static directory.

 .. vale on